‘General Hospital’ Spoilers: Sam Connects With Patient 6 After Andre’s Reveal, Jason Driven To Despair

 General Hospital spoilers for the week of November 27 from Daytime Royalty state that Jason’s initial shock about Andre’s big reveal gives way to disbelief.
 Disbelief could lead either to withdrawal or lashing out angrily at imagined enemies and their co-conspirators plotting to strip him of his identity.

 General Hospital spoilers state that Sam becomes so concerned about Jason’s mental health that she eventually seeks help from Patient 6 (Steve Burton), according to Celeb Dirty Laundry.
-It is uncertain how Sam wants Patient 6 to help, but following Andre’s big reveal Sam should be concerned about reconciliation between the twins.
+It is uncertain how Sam wants Patient 6 to help, but following Andre’s big reveal, Sam should be concerned about reconciliation between the twins.
 Reconciliation is clearly the most effective way to bring Billy Miller’s character to accept his new identity as Drew.
 From Patient 6’s perspective, reconciliation will involve eschewing a winner-take-all attitude.

 Reconciliation immediately opens up the possibility of the twins teaming up for an epic quest to uncover and bring to justice the people responsible for the mess that their lives became.